GoldbarGames/GoldbarGames.github.io/_posts/2018-02-20-db2-script-completed.markdown

 ## Overview

 Today I am happy to announce that all chapters of DB2 have passed my "phase two" of testing.
 They can be read from start to finish, and thus I can also say the first official draft of DB2 has been completed.
 It clocks in right now at just about 50,000 words, roughly 10,000 more than the first game.
-I'll be going back and adding plenty more of optional dialogue and invesigation-related parts, so the wordcount will go even higher.
+I'll be going back and adding plenty more of optional dialogue and investigation-related parts, so the wordcount will go even higher.
 But the bare minimum has been completed.

 ## A Look Back